-Post Insertion Care of a CORFLO Balloon Percutaneous Endoscopic Gastrostomy (PEG)
+Post Insertion Care of a CORFLO Percutaneous Endoscopic Gastrostomy (PEG)

-What is a balloon PEG?
+What is a PEG?

-Your PEG (a thin tube through the skin and directly into the stomach, and a way of introducing food, fluids, and medicines directly into the stomach) has been changed for a balloon PEG.
-A balloon PEG has been inserted into your stomach through an opening known as a "stoma".
+Today you have had a PEG (a thin tube through the skin and directly into the stomach) inserted as a way of introducing food, fluids, and medicines directly into the stomach.